devopness/devopness/docs/servers/add-existing-server.md

     :::note

-    **NOTE**: we do not recommend connecting servers that are already being used in production.
+    we do not recommend connecting servers that are already being used in production.
 Server's existing configuration will be lost and replaced by Devopness during the server setup process

     :::